 And so we mused about some ways to build the strategy before we moved on the Step 3.

-And so we move to the most important engine of success in any company.
+And so we moved to the most important engine of success in any company.
+The people.

-Step 3 is all about having the right people to do the job.
+Step 3 of the Cultivated Management Releasing Agility approach is all about having the right people to do the job.

 If you could achieve your goals and dreams and business success without other people then you would.
 But bringing in people helps to amplify the abilities, productivity and achievements of all within the business.
 It allows a magnitude more work to be done.

 Yet, so few managers and leaders know how to work with people – this is hyper-worrying.
 It’s why I went off on my own to help companies with management in the first place.

 And so I asked the CIO outright “Looking around your senior leadership and management team, could you honestly put your hand on your heart and say “This is the team to get it done?””

 She paused for a few minutes.
 Her eyes darted around the open plan office, and she started to fidget.
 I’d struck a chord, like I always do when I ask this question.

 “I understand, but is it the team to get it done?”
 I asked.